zeyihou/collaborative-learn/README.md

 # collaborative-learn
-This is the official implementation of "WL-GAN: Learning where to sample in generative latent space", which aims at improving the sample quality of pretrained GANs with generative latent space sampling.
+This is the official implementation of "WL-GAN: Learning where to sample in generative latent space", which aims at improving the sample quality of trained GANs with generative latent space sampling.

 The framework is inherited from [REPGAN](https://github.com/yifeiwang77/repgan).